-During the Middle Ages, between about 900 and 1300, Europe experienced one of the longest periods of sustained growth in human history.
-What factors led to this tremendous expansion?
+During the Middle Ages, between 900 and 1300, Europe experienced one of the longest periods of sustained growth in human history.
+What led to this tremendous expansion?

 Population Growth in the Middle Ages

 The first fundamental fact was a long-term rise in the population.
 The evidence at our disposal indicates that probably by the middle of the 8th century, but surely by the middle of the 9th—during the Carolingian period—the population began rising.
 Between about 1050 and 1200, there was an intense increase in population all over Europe.
 It gradually began to slow, between about 1200 and 1275, and then it finally leveled off.

 This is a transcript from the video series The Foundations of Western Civilization.
 Watch it now, Wondrium.

 Evidence for this is qualitative, not quantitative.
 We don’t have census data or the kinds of sources that demographers, those who study population groups, would have to study from the 17th or 18th centuries to the present.
 In earlier times, historians look at other kinds of evidence and try to assess the general direction in which all of that evidence points.

 Certain indicators lend clues to this expansion.
 Wherever we have evidence of family size, families appear to be larger.
 It does not appear that more babies are being born, but rather that more of them are surviving and people were living longer.